E.l.f. Beauty (ELF) Gains As Market Dips: What You Should Know

-Heading into today, shares of the cosmetics company had gained 3.35% over the past month, outpacing the Consumer Staples sector's gain of 1.13% and the S&P 500's loss of 4.77% in that time.
+Heading into today, shares of the cosmetics company had gained 2.54% over the past month, outpacing the Consumer Staples sector's loss of 2.84% and the S&P 500's loss of 5.57% in that time.

-Investors will be hoping for strength from e.l.f.
-Beauty as it approaches its next earnings release.
-The company is expected to report EPS of $0.23, down 4.17% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $121.06 million, up 23.38% from the year-ago period.
+Wall Street will be looking for positivity from e.l.f.
+Beauty as it approaches its next earnings report date.
+On that day, e.l.f.
+Beauty is projected to report earnings of $0.23 per share, which would represent a year-over-year decline of 4.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $121.06 million, up 23.38% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.12 per share and revenue of $488.72 million, which would represent changes of +33.33% and +24.62%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for e.l.f.
+Investors should also note any recent changes to analyst estimates for e.l.f.
 Beauty.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant. e.l.f.
-Beauty is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant. e.l.f.
+Beauty is currently a Zacks Rank #1 (Strong Buy).

-In terms of valuation, e.l.f.
-Beauty is currently trading at a Forward P/E ratio of 49.58.
-This valuation marks a premium compared to its industry's average Forward P/E of 29.2.
+Looking at its valuation, e.l.f.
+Beauty is holding a Forward P/E ratio of 49.42.
+This valuation marks a premium compared to its industry's average Forward P/E of 29.51.

-It is also worth noting that ELF currently has a PEG ratio of 1.85.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Cosmetics was holding an average PEG ratio of 1.95 at yesterday's closing price.
+We can also see that ELF currently has a PEG ratio of 1.85.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+ELF's industry had an average PEG ratio of 1.89 as of yesterday's close.

 The Cosmetics industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 71, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 33, putting it in the top 14% of all 250+ industries.

 Zacks Top 10 Stocks for 2023